Frequently Asked Questions • FAQ

 A physician practicing virtual medicine can order medications, as well as order investigations such as blood work and imaging.

-We do try to accommodate specialist appointments as soon as possible, however, there may 2 to 4-week wait to be seen by the specialist.
+We do try to accommodate specialist appointments as soon as possible, however, there may be a two to four-week wait to be seen by the specialist.

 After Hours Crew is our team of expert pediatricians who are available 7 days a week, with same-day visits!